 2. Take control of your heating

-Here are 3 simple ways you can reduce your bills, and your carbon emissions by being more efficient with your heating:
+Here are 3 ways you could save energy and carbon emissions by being more efficient with your heating:

-- Turn your thermostat down by one degree.
-If everyone in the UK did this, we’d stop over 8 million tonnes of carbon being released into the atmosphere per year6.
+- If you can, try turning your thermostat down by one degree.
+If everyone in the UK did this, we’d stop over 8 million tonnes of carbon being released into the atmosphere per year 3.

 - Find the ideal temperature for each room.
 Some rooms need to be warm, like living rooms and bathrooms.
-But having a hot bedroom while you’re watching telly downstairs is just a waste of energy.
-Using radiator valves to zone your rooms can save you a lot of money.
+But having a hot bedroom while you’re watching telly downstairs can waste energy.
+Using radiator valves to zone your rooms can help.

 3. Track your energy use with a smart meter

-Another way to control your energy use is through your smart meter, and its handy portable companion, the In-Home Display (IHD).
-An IHD is the most effective way to track your energy use, and reduce bills.
+Another way to monitor your energy use is through your smart meter, and its portable companion, the In-Home Display (IHD).
+An IHD is the most effective way to track your energy use, and save money.
 As a result, IHDs now come as standard with every smart meter.

 4. Find out the many ways you can insulate

-Insulating your home is one of the quickest ways to cut your bills and lower your carbon footprint.
-There are many ways you can do this, and it can make a real difference really quickly.
-Plus, much of what you can do will pay for itself within 2 to 5 years – such as loft insulation, draft proofing, cavity wall insulation, and insulating your hot water cylinder.
+Insulating your home is a great way to make your home more energy efficient and lower your carbon footprint.
+There are many ways you can do this, and it can make a big difference quickly.

 Other technologies like external wall insulation, thermal walls and double-glazing cost more, and take longer to pay back, but will make a huge difference.
-Use our handy blogs to find out how these different types of insulation could save you money:
+Use our blogs to find out how these different types of insulation could save you money

 What are the best green alternatives to traditional gas, oil and electricity heating systems?